dogramacigokhan/GDPackages/UnityIconDownloader/README.md

 ## Dependencies

-Regardless of the option you choose, don't forget to add these dependencies to your game.
+Regardless of the importing option you choose, don't forget to add these dependencies to your game.

 ### UniRx Dependency